-'''

-Table.apply (fn, column_label)

-'''
+Table.apply(fn, column_label=None)

-Returns an array where fn is applied to each set of elements by row from the specified columns in column label.
+Returns an array where fn is applied to each set of elements by row from the specified columns in column_label.
+If no column_label is specified, then each row is passed to fn.

 fn (function): The function to be applied to elements specified by column_label.